fjqp/BackgroundMusic/README.md

 # BackgroundMusic
 vim plugin play background music.
 ##1.
 How to install it on Windows 7?
-* At first, you must install python2.7,
+* At first, you must install python2.7, and pip install mp3play library.
 * seconed, pip install mp3play,
 * third, add Bundle "fjqp/BackgroundMusic" in your _vimrc
 * At last, edit any file by vim and run :BundleInstall